drkittendorf/productivity/README.md

 ## FUTURE DEVELOPMENT

-For `future` development, I would like to incorporate the following `enhancements` into my portfolio:
+For `future` development, I would like to incorporate the following `enhancements`:

 - Add get up and move timer
 - Add sounds